x

 Once the parking lot is finished, it will have Sustainable Sites certification, which is a first for the zoo.
 Vice President of Planning and Sustainability Allmon Forrester said it’s almost a daughter program of LEED certification.

 “How can you build better and build greener?
-40% of all the everything that's harvested from the Earth every year goes into the built environment.
+40% of everything harvested from the Earth every year goes into the built environment.
 So if we can have a small impact on that, it can speak loudly to everybody else on what's the best way to build parking lots in the future?”

 Forrester said the new site will focus on using native pollinator plants, controlling stormwater from on-site, having a low carbon footprint and using proper building materials.